What happened to Oprah Winfrey's brother?

 A: The exact details leading to the altercation are still unclear.
 However, it is believed to have stemmed from a previous incident involving a neighbor.

-As news of Jeffrey Lee’s arrest spread, many have been left wondering about the impact this may have on Oprah Winfrey and her relationship with her brother.
-Oprah has not publicly commented on the matter, and it remains to be seen how this situation will unfold.
+As news of Jeffrey Lee’s arrest spread, many have been left wondering about the impact this may have on Oprah Winfrey and her family.
+While Oprah has not publicly commented on the matter, it is undoubtedly a challenging time for her and her loved ones.